wardz/ClassicCastbars/README.md

 ## Configuration
 You may configure this addon using chat commands:
 - `/castbar target enable` - Toggles castbar for Target Frame.
+You might need to retarget an unit for it to update.
 - `/castbar nameplate enable` - Toggles castbar for Nameplates.
+- `/castbar target pos dynamic` - Toggles automatic positioning for Target castbar.
+Default on.
 - `/castbar target pos xValue yValue` - Set X and Y offset position for Target castbar.
   Negative X value will move bar left, positive right.
-Negative Y value will move bar down, and positive up.
+Y value is same thing but moves up and down.
+  Using this will automatically disable dynamic positioning.
   Replace xValue and yValue with your values, for example:
   `/castbar target pos 20 -40`
 - `/castbar nameplate pos xValue yValue` - Same as above but for nameplate castbars.